Reflections, Memorials, and other Non Funeral-Related Musings...

 For some, the idea of "shopping around" for funeral services seems improper or disrespectful.
 After all, they are dealing with one of the most heart-breaking and awareness-challenging transitions in life.
 Often it is thought "we should pay whatever we have to pay to do things right."
 Yet, as with every other aspect of life, you are a consumer purchasing a product, and you have every right to find the best deal possible to suit your needs...and no obligation--social, religious or otherwise--to spend more than you want or can.

 One more thing to take into consideration is where you prefer to spend your money.
 "Shop local" has become a well regarded notion.
 It is something to consider, even in this industry.
 Your money can go to support a local business and the people who own and run that business, or it can go to better pack the portfolios of shareholders and CEO's.
-Of course some of what's spent also helps the employees who live and work locally, but it's good to ask "what percentage?"
 This decision all depends on what's important to you.
 And do be aware that there are all levels of funeral home ownership, from the independent "mom and pop" homes, to local franchises, to small corporations, to the largest corporation globally.
 All are different, and the price you will pay will vary no matter which route you choose.
 One cannot, with a black-and-white certainty say that every independent home will be the lowest price option, and every corporate home the highest.
 You must research for yourself and choose the option that best suits your needs.

 So let me encourage you to shop around and learn your options, and to do so before you die, or a loved one dies.
 Make phone calls.
 Research websites.
 Know what is available in your city.
 If money is no object to you, and you wish to have "cadillac" services, then higher prices and more "frills" are easily available.
 If money and saving are important to you, that too can be found.